Catsuko/Morph/README.md

 	}
 }
 ```
-Implementing Interpolate methods is extremely straightforward when using any of Unity's standard Lerp methods, provide the desired start and end values and then forward the time argument.
+Implementing Interpolate methods is pretty trivial when using any of Unity's standard Lerp methods, provide the desired start and end values and then forward the time argument.
 ```
 public void Interpolate(float time)
 {